osuTitanic/titanic/README.md

 ## Adding beatmaps

-To add beatmaps, you will need to create them manually, inside the database.
+To add beatmaps, you will need to create them manually, inside the database, since the beatmap submission system is not implemented at the moment.

 **However**, I have a small collection of beatmaps and beatmapsets that you can import to your database: